wgy1027/postFireSeverityAssessment/postFire/Postfire-Literature.md

 ## Tree mortality based fire severity classification for forest inventories A Pacific Northwest national forests example
 2016

+In the USA Monitoring Trends in Burn Severity (MTBS) program is used to generate the national-scale fire severity classification with satellite image change-detection, but it is not clear how much forested area burns in smaller fires or whether ground-based fire severity estimates from a statistical sample of all forest lands might provide additional, useful information.
+In light of this point, We developed a tree mortality based fire severity classification using remeasured tree data from 10,008 plots in a probabilistic survey of National Forests System (NFS) lands in Oregon and Washington, using 8 tree mortality and abundance metrics.
+We estimate that 12.5% of NFS forest lands in the region experienced a fire event during 1993–2007, with an annual rate of 0.96%.

 ## The role of forest fire severity on vegetation recovery after 18 years.
 Implications for forest management of Quercus suber L. in Iberian Peninsula
 2016